-Registrar 6820 Auto Club Rd, Suite C Bloomington, MN 55438 Phone: 952-996-1499 registrar@bethanygu.edu
+VP of Academic Affairs 6820 Auto Club Rd, Suite C Bloomington, MN 55438 Phone: 952-829-2405 registrar@bethanygu.edu

 Disability Grievance Policy and Procedures

 It is Bethany Global University's policy to ensure that no qualified student with a disability is denied the benefits of, excluded from participation in, or otherwise subjected to discrimination in any program, service, or activity.
 BGU aims to provide reasonable accommodations to students with qualified disabilities.
 Students have the right to file an informal complaint or a formal grievance if they believe equal access to an academic program, activity, resource, or other service has been denied because of a disability.